mallikarjunaKadiwal/Code_Sync/README.md

 ## Usage Instructions
 Once both the client and server are running, open your browser and navigate to the client URL to start collaborating on code in real-time.

----

-Feel free to add more sections or modify the content as needed.